-Kentucky Derby Betting Odds will be available closer to the date of the race, which is May 1st, 2021.
+Kentucky Derby Vegas Odds will be available closer to the date of the race, which is May 1st, 2021.
 The famous 1 1/4-mile contest under the Twin Spires at Churchill Downs features the best three-year-old horses in the land, all competing for immortality and the chance to wear the garland of red roses in the special Kentucky Derby winner’s circle.

 The Kentucky Derby, held annually in Louisville, Kentucky, started in 1875.
 It’s the first leg of the Triple Crown and carries a purse of $3 million.
 The prestigious race is often called The Run for the Roses for the lush blanket of 554 roses draped over the winner.
 It is also known as the “Most Exciting Two Minutes In Sports” in reference to the time that it takes the winner to complete the race.